The Surrogates: Critical reception

 Although it received good reviews, the initial miniseries debuted with low sales numbers.
 The second issue sold less than 2000 copies and was the 295th best selling comic in October 2005.
 The book attracted more attention after the film adaptation was announced.

+Film adaptation

-Film adaptationThe Surrogates was made into a film, Surrogates.
+The Surrogates was made into a film, Surrogates.
 The film is directed by Jonathan Mostow and stars Bruce Willis.
 Disney bought the film rights in 2007, and filming began in April 2008 in Boston.
 Surrogates was released on September 25, 2009 under the Touchstone Pictures banner.